Board of Directors

 Anne Marie is a Board member of KiwiClass, an organisation that delivers educational services to migrants, she also holds a position on their People Committee.

 Audit and Risk Committee, People Committee, and Chief Executive Performance Review Committee.

 Having become a member of Blind and Low Vision NZ in 1996, Fraser joined the Board in November 2017.
 Holding an Undergraduate degree in biosciences and a Postgraduate honours degree in business, Fraser has spent 22 years in not-for-profit marketing including nine years with us.
 A past President of Retina New Zealand, he held management committee responsibilities with its parent body, Retina International for 13 years – culminating in leading the organising committee for the 2018 Retina International World Congress in Auckland.

-Audit Committee, Governance Committee, Chief Executive Performance Review Committee.
+Audit and Risk Committee, Governance Committee, Chief Executive Performance Review Committee.

 John was welcomed as a new Director on the Board in November 2019.
 Having qualified in England, he has been practising his profession as a Dispensing Optician for 35 years, the last 25 of which have been in Wellington.
 John has always had a strong interest in providing Low Vision Aids and services to the partially sighted to help them continue with as good a quality of life as possible.
 His passion for this aspect of his profession has resulted in him being asked to speak at conferences, including one overseas.
 As well as the Low Vision community, he also has experience with the Deaf community.